-Peter Ekman is a recent Ph.D. in geography from the University of California, Berkeley, where he has also been a Lecturer in Human Geography.
+Peter Ekman holds a Ph.D. in geography from the University of California, Berkeley.
 He has held postdoctoral fellowships at Harvard University’s Dumbarton Oaks Research Library and Collection in Washington, D.C., and at Cornell University’s Clarence Stein Institute for Urban and Landscape Studies.
 His work has appeared in History of the Human Sciences, Planning Perspectives, the Journal of Planning History, and the Journal of Urban History, among other venues.
 A cultural and historical geographer, he writes on cities, suburbs, and metropolitan regions across the long twentieth century, chiefly but not only in the United States.
-His first book, under review, assembles a hemispheric intellectual history of postwar planning, urbanism, and social science.
-Routed through the network of institutions codifying what was once called “organized research” on urban form and life, the book poses a series of enduring questions about temporality and expertise: what it is to plan.
+His first book, under review, assembles a hemispheric intellectual history of postwar planning, urbanism, design, and social science.
+At USC, he will be directing a project on urban futures, posing questions about knowledge, expertise, and the temporalities underlying what it is to plan.
 As a continuing fellow at Berggruen, he will be further conceptualizing the spatial and scalar dimensions of the planetary.